-Due to variable weather conditions and cutting dates throughout the 2018 grass growing season, there will be a variation in silage quality.
-It is therefore more important than ever to get your silage analysed to know its potential feed value (M+).
-This will allow you to make informed decisions on the level of concentrate feeding needed on your farm at each stage of production.
+Due to the variable weather conditions and cutting dates throughout the 2019 grass growing season there will be a variation in silage quality.
+It is therefore important to analyse your silage to know its potential feed value (M+).
+This will allow you to determine how much concentrate to feed at each stage of production.

-Table 3 shows the difference in concentrate needed to feed a cow in early lactation with average and good quality silage.
+Table 3 shows the difference in the amount of concentrate needed to feed a cow in early lactation with average and good quality silage.

 - Prepare/repair housing before winter.

 - Identify cows to dry off in the next two months and assess body condition.
-Now is a good time to improve body condition by feeding additional concentrates to cows with a body condition score less than three.
+Now is the ideal time to improve body condition by feeding additional concentrates to cows with a body condition score of less than 3.